The Streamline Refi is one of the best refinancing options

-To qualify for the USDA refinance, your new loan must have a monthly payment savings of at least $50, or $600 annually.
+To qualify for the USDA Streamline Refinance, your new loan must have a monthly mortgage payment savings of at least $50, or $600 annually.

 Government loans are still incredibly popular.
-In fact, Ginnie Mae reports that a record $70 billion in mortgage–backed securities were issued in July of 2020.
+In fact, Ginnie Mae — an agency that backs government mortgages — reported a record level of government home loans securitized in 2021.

 But amazingly, people with government loans aren’t refinancing at nearly the same levels as borrowers with conventional loans.

-Ellie Mae’s origination report shows that in September 2020:
+ICE Mortgage Technology’s origination report shows that in September 2021:

-So, why are so many conventional borrowers taking advantage of record–low rates while those with government–backed loans arent?
+So, why are so many conventional borrowers taking advantage of historic low rates while those with government-backed loans aren’t?